 Incense said: “Your clothes are fine.
 It is not what you wear but the confidence with which you wear them.
 Be confident no matter what finely dressed person is addressing you.”
 “Don’t assume the person is a fool because they speak as a fool; nor that they are wise because they speak big words.
 Judge them by their deeds.”
 “Be confident.”
 “Understand what your father taught you.
 You thought him a fool.
 He was not a fool.
 His words are wise.”

 They watched the sunrise ceremony, then proceeded to the Concourse of Chief Kemet.
-Incense did not stop at the guarded entrance to the Chief’s Mastaba where the public was directed to leave the concourse but instead marched to the entrance and announced, “I am Princess Incense bringing my son, Prince Ishmael, to meet mthe great Chief Kemet.
+Incense did not stop at the guarded entrance to the Chief’s Mastaba where the public was directed to leave the concourse but instead marched to the entrance and announced, “I am Princess Incense bringing my son, Prince Ishmael, to meet the great Chief Kemet.
 Grant our entry and send a message to the queen that her daughter has returned with her son.
 You tarry, Go!
 Now!”

 Ishmael had never heard his mother use such a tone of voice. ~ She could have destroyed Sarai any time she wished – She did not wish to – What game does she play? ~

 The guard was young but well-trained.
-“Wait while I ensure your entry will be satisfactory, my LadyPrincess.”
+“Wait while I ensure your entry will be satisfactory, my Princess.”
 He quickly entered the Mastaba to consult with the ranking priest.

-The priest hurriedly rushed out to inspect this person demanding entrance, recognized the princess, bowed in recognition, and said, “Princess Incense, Chief Kemet will be delighted to see you.
-He has another member of his family, you say.
+The priest hurriedly rushed out to inspect this person demanding entrance, recognized the princess, bowed in recognition, and said, “Princess Incense, Chief Kemet will be delighted to see you plus he has another member of his family to meet.
 How wonderful.
 I will send a messenger to inform our queen of your arrival.”

 Ishmael observed the postures, voices, and relationships carefully.
 He subconsciously began mimicking his mother’s carriage and voice all the while seeing, for the first time, the chamber of a man deified and being cared for in case he returned from the land of the dead.
-He was overwhelmed with new and shifting knowledge. ~ My mother commands high-ranking people as if they were slaves -- I am far from Hebron – Am I worthy to even be standing here? ~
+He was overwhelmed with new and shifting knowledge. ~ My mother commands high-ranking people as if they were slaves -- These are strange people -- I am far from Hebron – Am I worthy to even be standing here? ~

 In the back of his mind, he heard ~ Confidence! ~

-In a while, a courier arrived with the message, “You and your son are to be entertained in the Osiris Mastaba until sundown.
-Then you will walk the Great Concourse and be greeted by the Pharaoh and his queen qin front of the citizens of Egypt.
+In a while, a courier returned with the message, “You and your son are to be entertained in the Osiris Mastaba until sundown.
+Then you will walk the Great Concourse and be officially received by the Pharaoh and the queen in front of the citizens of Egypt.
 Your Mother rejoices with your return.”
 He handed Incense and Ishmael royal cloaks to wear when they were greeted.

 Ishmael inspected the cloak. ~ This is the finest thing that I have ever seen. ~

 He handed the cloak back to the courier with the words, “I am who I am.
 I need no cloak to disguise who I am.”
-He paused for a moment, thought, and added, “You will thank the queen for her generosity, but I wish her to see me plain.”
+He paused for a moment, thought, and added, “You will thank Queen Hetephe for her generosity, but I wish her to see me plain.”

 The courier was frozen with indecision.